ryanlandvater/Iris-Codec/README.md

 - Source files with [CMake build scripts](README.md#c-and-c-implementations).
 - Prebuilt python modules are avilable via [Python package managers](README.md#python).

-This module has reliatively limited dependencies.
+This module has relatively limited dependencies.
 As our encoder builds shift away from using OpenSlide, we will add additional library dependencies for reading vendor files.

+> [!TIP]
+> **Iris Slide Files may immediately be used instead of deep zoom images (DZI)** within your image management and viewer stacks.
+This is because we provide [Iris RESTful Server](https://github.com/IrisDigitalPathology/Iris-RESTful-Server) builds and [OpenSeaDragon IrisTileSource]() that may be deployed using docker containers from our pre-build images as well as pre-built binaries (for those who do not wish to use containers).
+We also provide the [examples.restful.irisdigitalpathology.org](examples.restful.irisdigitalpathology.org) subdomain is a developer service to the community. **This domain responds directly to Iris RESTful API calls.** Use it to integrate and evaluate your HTTPS implementations with the Iris RESTful API, utilizing example Iris test slide files and accelerating your development process.

 > [!NOTE]
-> **If you are a scanning device manufacturer or programmer developing a custom encoder/decoder, the [Iris File Extension (IFE) repository](https://github.com/IrisDigitalPathology/Iris-File-Extension) will provide the necessary calls to read, write, and validate slide files in accordance with the Iris File Extension Specification.** The current repository (Iris Codec Module) applies higher level abstractions for slide access and incorporates image codecs for image compression.
-The IFE repository does not.
-It is limited to (de)serialization and validation.
-The Iris Codec Module incorporates the [IFE repository](https://github.com/IrisDigitalPathology/Iris-File-Extension) as a dependency, so if you use the IFE respository instead, the Iris Codec module source files may be a helpful guide in how we choose to read and write to Iris files using the IFE's API.
+> **If you are a scanning device manufacturer or programmer developing a custom encoder/decoder, the [Iris File Extension (IFE) repository](https://github.com/IrisDigitalPathology/Iris-File-Extension) will provide the necessary calls to read, write, and validate slide files in accordance with the Iris File Extension Specification.** We are adding **'stream encoding'** support for scanners within this repository.
+However, if you wish to write your own encoder using the IFE respository instead, the Iris Codec module source files may be a helpful guide in how we choose to read and write to Iris files using the IFE's API.

 *If you are a software engineer looking to help with Iris, we are always looking for additional passionate engineers to help in developing the Iris Project.*